zengm-games/zengm/README.md

 ## Installing and Running

+Basketball GM will currently ONLY work in Mozilla Firefox (any recent version) or Google Chrome (version 23 or higher) due to their support for IndexedDB.
+I recommend you use Firefox, though, because the game currently runs much slower in Chrome and it seems more glitchy in Chrome.

-Everything is implemented in client-side JavaScript.
-The current version will ONLY work in recent versions of Mozilla Firefox due to its superior support for IndexedDB.
-Besides that, you just need some way of running a web server to display the content.
+In addition to a supported browser, you need some way of running a web server to display the content.
 The easiest way is using the `runserver.py` file included here.
 If you install Python and web.py (as simple as `sudo apt-get install python-webpy` on Ubuntu), then you can run: